quicwg/load-balancers/draft-duke-quic-load-balancers.md

 each server, and SHOULD have enough entropy so that there are many codepoints for each server.

-The load balancer MUST NOT select a routing mask with more than 142 routing bits set to 1, which allows at least 2 bits for config rotation (see
-{{config-rotation}}) and 16 for server purposes in a maximum-length connection ID.
+The load balancer MUST NOT select a routing mask with more than 136 routing bits set to 1, which allows for the first octet and up to 2 octets for server purposes in a maximum-length connection ID.

-The first two bits of an SCID MUST NOT be routing bits; these are reserved for config rotation.

 The load balancer selects a divisor that MUST be larger than the number of servers.
 It SHOULD be large enough to accommodate reasonable increases in the